igordot/genomics/notes/converting-files.md

 rm refFlat.tmp.txt
 gzip refFlat.txt
 ```
-Tested with Ensembl GTF file and used for Picard CollectRnaSeqMetrics.
+Tested with Ensembl GTF file and used for Picard CollectRnaSeqMetrics (must be gzipped).
 gtfToGenePred obtained from http://hgdownload.cse.ucsc.edu/admin/exe/

 ***